jeremytammik/forgefader/README.md

 ## Three.js Raytracing in the Forge Viewer

-I tried to call the three.js `Raycaster.intersectObjects` on the Forge viewer fragments representing the Revit BIM walls with little success.
+You cannot call the three.js `Raycaster.intersectObjects` directly on the Forge viewer fragments representing the Revit BIM walls.

-After struggling significantly with it, I determined that the easiest solution to achieve that was to analyse the Forge viewer fragments and generate new three.js mesh objects from them.
+One alternative approach is to analyse the Forge viewer fragments and generate new three.js mesh objects from them.

-That is achieved by the following `getMeshFromRenderProxy` function for my specific use case covering Revit BIM floors and walls:
+That is achieved by the `getMeshFromRenderProxy` function that successfully processes Revit BIM floors and walls.

-I use it like this in `onGeometryLoaded` to generate meshes representing all the walls in my model:
+It is called in `onGeometryLoaded` to generate meshes representing all walls in the model:

 <pre class="prettyprint">
   this.wallMeshes = fragIds.map((fragId) => {